CannAgent vs POSaBIT — side by side comparison

 What we won’t say about POSaBIT.

 • We won’t say POSaBIT is a bad product.
-Single-shop or small-chain operators whose primary procurement decision is the cashless-payments rail (PIN debit / closed-loop / ACH) and who accept the bundled POS as the trade.
+Single-shop or small-chain WA operators whose primary procurement decision is the cashless-payments rail (ACH / Pay-by-Bank) and who accept the bundled POS as the trade.
 That’s a real fit for the operators who match the shape.

 • We won’t pretend the trade-offs are universal.
 The flagged weaknesses above are operator-reported patterns, not guarantees about your shop.